Title Loan Laws And Disclosures For Each State

 Wyoming

 Lending laws in Wyoming require that loans secured by a vehicle title with a term of no more than 12 months adhere to specific guidelines.
 One requirement is that the lender must be licensed and bonded within the state to offer title loans.
+As of 2026, there is no state-specific minimum or maximum loan amount for title loans.
 There is a limit of $30 or 20% per month on finance charges for the loan’s principal balance.
-Another regulation is that title loans can’t be repaid, refinanced, or consolidated using the proceeds from another short-term vehicle title loan or similar arrangement.

 State title loan lending disclosures and regulations.